XULE is an expression syntax that allows the querying of XBRL reports and taxonomies using a XULE processor.

 Factset filtering also supports filtering on attributes of dimensions.
 A dot notation allows attributes of dimensions to be used as the filter condition.
 For example, to return all the monetary amounts in a filing the following expression is used:

 The dimension filter concept.data-type identifies all the concepts used in the filing that are a monetaryItemType, and returns all monetary facts.

 The detailed options available within factset filtering are defined in detail in the XULE guide and the XULE examples page.

 Navigation is used to traverse the relationships in a taxonomy.
 A navigation returns a set.
 The items in the set are determined by what is provided in the navigation expression.
 In its simplest form, navigation requires a direction.

 This will return all the descendent concepts across all networks in the taxonomy referenced by the XBRL report.
-To limit the results to a specific relationship type the user can specify this following the the navigate keyword.
+To limit the results to a specific relationship type, the user can specify this, following the navigate keyword.

 navigate parent-child descendants